sdcharle/blabs-thermostat/BeagleBone/README.md

 ## Login to the board

-1. If you are on the same network as the BBB you can ssh with the username *ubuntu* to the host name *beaglebone.local*.
-If you are not on the same network, you will need to find the board's IP address.
-You then ssh into the board using the username *ubuntu* to that IP address.
+1. You will need to determine the IP address of the BBB board.
+How to do that depends on your router.
+Once you find the IP address, you then ssh into the board using the username **ubuntu** to that IP address.

 2. The password is **ubuntu**.

+## Update the software

+1. You need to update the software on the board.
+Run these commands:
+    1.  **sudo apt-get update**
+    2.  **sudo apt-get upgrade**

-## Install the web server
+## Setup the web server

+The self signed SSL certificate was created using these directions: [http://www.akadia.com/services/ssh_test_certificate.html](http://www.akadia.com/services/ssh_test_certificate.html).
+Since the key is checked into github, this certificate should not be used in a production system.

 1. Run **sudo apt-get install lighttpd**

+2. Copy files from **files** in this folder into the same folders on the BBB.

+3. Restart the web server by running **sudo service lighttpd restart**

+4. You can then test this by using your browser and going to **https://*ipaddress*/cgi-bin/go.py**